Invoke Reactors

 Detokenization

-In order to use tokenized data within a reactor, the args parameter may contain one or more detokenization expressions.
+In order to use tokenized data within a reactor, you can include detokenization expressions in your request:

-When any detokenization expressions are detected, Basis Theory will attempt to detokenize and inject the raw token data into the args forwarded to the Reactor function.
+When any detokenization expressions are detected, Basis Theory will attempt to detokenize and inject the raw token data into the args forwarded to the Reactor function as req.args.

 Validation is performed on the resulting request after detokenization, so several required request parameters may be supplied by detokenizing a single complex token that contains several of the request parameters.